gemfire/gemfire-developer-website/content/tutorials/java/gemfire_basics.md

 ## Configure Access to GemFire Maven Repository

 The quick start tutorial requires access to the Broadcom Maven Repository for the GemFire product jars.
-Create an account for access to repo at <https://support.broadcom.com>.
+Navigate to the [Broadcom Support Portal](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20GemFire).
+Login (or register if you have not already).
+Click Show All Releases and find "Click Green Token For Repository Access" (don't click the blue text; click the green icon to the right of it).

 Once an account has been created, add the following to the `settings.xml` file in .m2 directory within the home directory.
-Make sure to replace the email and password with those used during account creation.
+Make sure to replace the email and password with those obtained from clicking green token.

 ```xml
 <settings>